v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex3_Add_a_Domain.md

 	b.
 You must now switch to DNS Manager.
 On the taskbar at the bottom of the page, select the **DNS Manager** icon.

 	c.
-In **DNS Manager**, under **Forward Lookup Zones**, the **xxxUPNxxx.xxxCustomDomainxxx.xxx** domain should be selected from when you earlier left off.
+In **DNS Manager**, under **Forward Lookup Zones** in the left-hand column, the **xxxUPNxxx.xxxCustomDomainxxx.xxx** domain should be selected from when you earlier left off.
 If not, select this zone now.
 You should see the **TXT** record that you created earlier.
 You must now create a **Mail Exchanger (MX)** record for this domain.
 Under **Forward Lookup Zones**, right-click the **xxxUPNxxx.xxxCustomDomainxxx.xxx** domain and select **New Mail Exchanger (MX)...**

 	d.
 In the **New Resource Record** window, in the **Mail Exchanger (MX)** tab, leave the **Host or child domain** field blank, but right-click in the **Fully qualified domain name (FQDN) of mail server** field and select **Paste** from the menu that appears.
 This will paste in the expected **Points to address or value** that you copied to the clipboard in **step a** above.

 	e.
-Select **OK**.
+In the **New Resource Record** window, select **OK**.
 Note how this Mail Exchanger (MX) record appears in the details pane on the right for the xxxUPNxxx.xxxCustomDomainxxx.xxx domain that you previously created.
 Leave your DNS Manager window open as you will return to it in a later step in this task.

 	f.
 Switch back to the **Add DNS records** page in the Microsoft 365 admin center by selecting the **Microsoft Edge** icon on the taskbar at the bottom of the page and selecting the **Microsoft 365 admin center** tab.
 At this point, you can either select **Continue** at the bottom of the **Add DNS records** page to verify the MX record that you just added, or you can wait until you have added all three records and then select **Continue** to verify all three records at once.